SoftwareDefinedBuildings/bw2-contrib/DRIVERS.md

     // "Berkeley" is the instance, "i.weather" is the interface iface := service.RegisterInterface("Berkeley", "i.weather")

-    // more code goes here
+    // attach metadata here (see below)
 }
 ```